MicrosoftDocs/xamarin-docs/docs/ios/user-interface/designer/designer-auto-layout.md

 Auto Layout (also called “adaptive layout”) is a responsive design approach.
 Unlike the transitional layout system, where each element’s location is hard-coded to a point on the screen, Auto Layout is about *relationships* - the positions of elements relative to other elements on the design surface.
 At the heart of Auto Layout is the idea of constraints or rules that define the placement of an element or set of elements in the context of other elements on the screen.
 Because the elements are not tied to a particular position on the screen, constraints help create an adaptive layout that looks good on different screen sizes and device orientations.

 In this guide, we introduce constraints and how to work with them in the Xamarin iOS Designer.
 This guide does not cover working with constraints programmatically.
-For information on using Auto Layout programmatically, refer to the the [Apple documentation](https://developer.apple.com/library/prerelease/ios/documentation/UserExperience/Conceptual/AutolayoutPG/ProgrammaticallyCreatingConstraints.html).
+For information on using Auto Layout programmatically, refer to the [Apple documentation](https://developer.apple.com/library/prerelease/ios/documentation/UserExperience/Conceptual/AutolayoutPG/ProgrammaticallyCreatingConstraints.html).

 ## Requirements